List of NBA All-Star Game head coaches

 To ensure that a different coach represents their conference each year, there is a rule against a head coach making a consecutive appearance.
 Instead, the coach with the next best record is selected.
 This rule is known as the "Riley Rule" and was introduced in the early 1990s after the dominance of the 1980s Los Angeles Lakers team in the Western Conference, which was coached by Pat Riley.

 Only Lenny Wilkens (SuperSonics, Cavaliers, and Hawks), Alex Hannum (Hawks, Warriors, and 76ers), and Doc Rivers (Celtics, 76ers, and Bucks) have represented three separate teams as the All-Star Game coach.
 Red Auerbach, the head coach for the Boston Celtics between 1950 and 1966, coached the most All-Star Games with 11 appearances.

+Darko Rajaković became the first full foreign-born coach to be selected as an All-Star Game head coach, having been selected to coach for the "World" All-Star team in the 2026 game.

 17 of the coaches previously appeared in the All-Star Game as a player, with player-coach Bobby Wanzer being the first person to appear in the NBA All-Star Game as a player and as a coach, doing so in 1957 after previously appearing in the All-Star Game five times from 1952 to 1956.
 The list includes: Wanzer, Ed Macauley, Paul Seymour, Fred Schaus, Bill Sharman, Richie Guerin, Gene Shue, Larry Costello, Tom Heinsohn, Billy Cunningham, Lenny Wilkens, Paul Westphal, Rudy Tomjanovich, Doug Collins, Larry Bird, Isiah Thomas, and Doc Rivers.
 (Note: Larry Brown appeared in the ABA All-Star Game as a player and coach before coaching the NBA All-Star Game.
 Brown, Sharman, and Alex Hannum are the only people to have coached in both the NBA and ABA All-Star Game.)